-The Philips P5CC036V0M Secure Smart Card Controller distinguishes between five different CPU modes: Boot Mode, Test Mode, Mifare Mode, System Mode and User Mode.
+The Philips P5CC036V1C resp.
+P5CC009V1C Secure Smart Card Controller distinguish between five different CPU modes: Boot Mode, Test Mode, Mifare Mode, System Mode and User Mode.

-As the TOE comprises the Mifare Operating System belonging to the Mifare Mode, this mode is disabled and is not accessible.
-Nevertheless the Mifare Mode is existent and security functionality with regard to the Mifare Mode is present in the TOE, but the TOE prevents that the Mifare Mode is activated and the related software is executed.
+As the TOE does not comprise a Mifare Operating System, the Mifare Mode is not accessible.
+Nevertheless, the Mifare Mode is existent and security functionality with regard to the Mifare Mode is present in the TOE but can not be activated.
 Available for the developer of the Smart Card Embedded Software are the System Mode and the User Mode.

-The application software being executed on the TOE can not use the test mode.
+The application software being executed on the TOE can not use the Test Mode.
 The TOE is delivered as a hardware unit at the end of the chip manufacturing process.
-At this point in time the operating system software is already stored in the non-volatile memories of the chip and the test mode is disabled.
+At this point in time the operating system software is already stored in the non-volatile memories of the chip and the Test Mode is disabled.

 Thus, there are no special procedures for generation or installation that are important for a secure use of the TOE.
-The further production and delivery processes, like the integration into a smart card, personalization and the delivery of the smart card to an end user, have to be organised in a way that excludes all possibilities of physical manipulation of the TOE.
+The further production and delivery processes, like the integration into a smart card, personalisation and the delivery of the smart card to an end user, have to be organised in a way that excludes all possibilities of physical manipulation of the TOE.
 There are no special security measures for the start-up of the TOE besides the requirement that the controller has to be used under the well-defined operating conditions and that the requirements on the software have to be applied as described in the user documentation [11] and chapter 10 of this report.